kartkbhalodiya/Face_Scan_Attandance_OpenCV/README.md

 Navigate to http://127.0.0.1:8000/ to see the application in action.

 📖 How to Use

    1. 🎓 Register a New Student
    Navigate to the 'Register Students' section.

    Enter the student's Name and ID.

    Press the Spacebar to capture snapshots and Esc to finish.

 2. ✅ Take Attendance

    Go to the 'Take Attendance' section.

    The camera will activate, automatically recognizing registered faces and marking their attendance.

 3. 📊 View Records

     Access the 'Admin' section to see all logged attendance.

        Username: admin

        Password: admin123

 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

 📄 License
 This project is distributed under the MIT License.
 See LICENSE for more information.